apalache-mc/apalache/docs/src/apalache/types-and-annotations.md

   of the same type.
   1. ``<<T_1, ..., T_k>>`` specifies the type of a _k_-element tuple whose
   elements have types ``T_1, ..., T_k`` respectively.
 Note that different fields of a tuple are allowed to have different types.
-In these sense, we differentiate them from the general functions.
+In this sense, we differentiate them from the general functions.
   1. ``[f_1 |-> T_1, ..., f_k |-> T_k]`` specifies the type of a _k_-field record,
   whose field ``f_i`` is of the type ``T_i``.
 The types ``T_1, ..., T_k`` may differ.
 Again,